Rybski113/Rybski113/README.md

 What I am currently devoting to?

-- I'm delving into HTML, CSS, Bootstrap and JavaScript.
+- I'm delving into HTML, CSS and JavaScript.
 - I'm looking for a job to create amazing apps and webs, as well as to develop my skills that will benefit in the further work .

-What else makes me fun?

-- I love video games,swimming and basketball
-- I enjoy the flavour of coffee.

 I am an appropriate person if you are looking for the employee who: